sundarnagarajan/cherrytux/DECLARATION.md

 ## Files that have been changed

-## If I have missed anything
+## Reporting trademark issues
-Open an issue on this github repository

-Include following information:
+Please open an issue on this github repository.
+If possible, label your issue as ```trademark```.
+The label is already created and ready.
+Include the following information:
 * Which trademark is affected?
 * Which file is affected - full path?
 * What information do you want removed / changed in the file?